papadanku/RealityDocs/_sources/technical/python/reference/host.rst.txt

    You cannot find out server name, port and other similar information this way.
 Instead, use f.e. :py:meth:`host.rcon_invoke` to get the server name.

-   :returns: Value of specified setting
+   :return: Value of specified setting

    Settings include: